Flu and COVID-19 Vaccination Clinics Update

 - Residents in a care home for older adults

-- All adults aged 75 years and over
+- All adults aged 75 years and over (including those turning 75 by 31st January)

 - Individuals aged 6 months and over who are immunosuppressed

-Flu Vaccination – Eligibility
+Flu Vaccinations – Eligibility

 Those eligible for the flu vaccine include: